brainworxx/kreXX-TYPO3-Extension/Documentation/Features/Scalar/Index.rst

 XML
 ---

+When kreXX encounters a xml, it does the following:

 - Parse it into an array and analyse it's content
 - Output a pretty print for better readability
 - Output the original string

 |

 .. figure:: ../../Images/Features/sample_data_json.png
-	:width: 648
+	:width: 648px
 	:alt: Pretty print for a lorem ipsum sample data xml.

     Pretty print for a lorem ipsum sample data xml.